StephenCleary/blog-stephencleary-dotcom/blog/_posts/2023-11-09-configureawait-in-net-8.md

 Console.ReadKey();
 {% endhighlight %}

 There's another consideration for this flag as well.
 When used with a plain `Task`, the semantics are clear: if the task faults, the exception is just ignored.
 However, the same semantics don't quite work for `Task<T>`, because in that case the `await` expression needs to return a value (of type `T`).
 It's not clear what value of `T` would be appropriate to return in the case of an ignored exception, so the current behavior is to throw an `ArgumentOutOfRangeException` at runtime.
-To help catch this at compile time, a new warning [was added](https://github.com/dotnet/roslyn-analyzers/pull/6669): `CA2261` "The ConfigureAwaitOptions.SuppressThrowing is only supported with the non-generic Task".
+To help catch this at compile time, a new warning [was added](https://github.com/dotnet/roslyn-analyzers/pull/6669): `CA2261` `The ConfigureAwaitOptions.SuppressThrowing is only supported with the non-generic Task`.
 This rule defaults to a warning, but I'd suggest making it an error, since it will always fail at runtime.

 {% highlight csharp %}
-Task<int> task = Task.Run(() => 13);
+Task<int> task = Task.FromResult(13);

 // Causes CA2261 warning at build time and ArgumentOutOfRangeException at runtime. await task.ConfigureAwait(ConfigureAwaitOptions.SuppressThrowing);
 {% endhighlight %}

 As a final note, this is one flag that also affects synchronous blocking in addition to `await`.
-Specifically, you can call `.GetAwaiter().GetResult()` to block on the awaiter returned from `ConfigureAwait`, and the `SuppressThrowing` flag will cause exceptions to be ignored in that case as well.
+Specifically, you can call `.GetAwaiter().GetResult()` to block on the awaiter returned from `ConfigureAwait`.
+The `SuppressThrowing` flag will cause exceptions to be ignored whether using `await` or `GetAwaiter().GetResult()`.
 Previously, when `ConfigureAwait` only took a boolean parameter, you could say "ConfigureAwait configures the await"; but now you have to be more specific: "ConfigureAwait returns a configured awaitable".
-And it is now possible that the configured awaitable modifies the behavior of blocking code in addition to the behavior of the `await`.
-Of course, blocking on asynchronous code still isn't recommended. `ConfigureAwait` is perhaps a slight misnomer now, but it is still _primarily_ intended for configuring `await`.
+And it is now possible that the configured awaitable modifies the behavior of blocking code in addition to the behavior of the `await`. `ConfigureAwait` is perhaps a slight misnomer now, but it is still _primarily_ intended for configuring `await`.
+Of course, blocking on asynchronous code still isn't recommended.

 {% highlight csharp %}
 Task task = Task.Run(() => throw new InvalidOperationException());